 To increase the proportion of energy use from renewable sources and further reduce emissions from community operations, Elme explores opportunities to purchase electricity supply from clean sources through energy procurement strategies.
-In 2021, multiple commercial office and multifamily properties in Virginia contracted Elme for renewable electricity in support of the state's renewable portfolio standard.
+In 2022, our multifamily properties in Virginia contracted with electricity suppliers for renewable electricity in support of the state's renewable portfolio standard.
 Our Renewable Energy Certificates (RECs) were generated and retired in the region, and not sourced nationally.
-Over the course of 2021, total RECs represented the purchase of over 20,000 MWh of renewable energy across the Virginia portfolio.
+Over the course of 2022, total RECs represented the purchase of over 13,300 MWh of renewable energy across the Virginia portfolio.